MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-plotting.md

 color, ggplot automatically provided a legend for us.
 It took care of assigning different colors to each of our unique values of the `continent` variable.
 (Note that when we mapped the x and y values, those drew the actual axis labels, so in a way the axes are like the legends for the x and y values).
-The colors that ggplot uses are determined by the color "scale".
-Each aesthetic value we can supply (x, y, color, etc) has a corresponding scale.
-Let's change the colors to make them a bit prettier.

 ~~~